kgdunn/pid-book/univariate-review/univariate-review.rst

 Uniform distribution
 ~~~~~~~~~~~~~~~~~~~~

+.. index:: uniform distribution

 A uniform distribution arises when an observation is the outcome, where each possibility is equally as likely to occur as all the others.
 The classic example are dice: each face of a die is equally as likely to show up as any of the others.
 This is a discrete, uniform distribution.

-The probability distribution for an event with 4 possible outcomes is shown below:
+The probability distribution for an event with 4 possible outcomes that are uniformly distributed is shown below:

 .. figure:: images/histogram-4-cuts.png
 	:align: center